datawithRakshith/Python_MoviesIndustry_EDA/README.md

 ![image](https://github.com/user-attachments/assets/088a9aa0-65ae-4e47-9ab7-6dcef1ee4552)

-**Question 5 Conclusion:** Our Company should spend at least $35,465,000 in order to make an Oscar-winning movie.

 ## Question 6: What impact, if any, does runtime and movie rating have on Net Profit, Profit Margin and IMDb rating?

 To answer this question we will only focus on the 4 ratings: G, PG, PG-13, and R. We then count the ratings to see how many movies fall within each category.
 From there we can examine the net profit and profit margin of genre to see which has the most financial success.